terraform-viettelidc/terraform-provider-vcloud/website/docs/r/external_network_v2.html.markdown

 sidebar_current: "docs-vcd-resource-external-network-v2"
 description: |-
   Provides a Viettel IDC Cloud External Network resource (version 2).
-New version of this resource uses new VCD API and is capable of creating NSX-T backed external networks as well as port group backed ones.
+New version of this resource uses new VCLOUD API and is capable of creating NSX-T backed external networks as well as port group backed ones.
 ---

 # vcd\_external\_network\_v2

 Provides a Viettel IDC Cloud External Network resource (version 2).
-New version of this resource uses new VCD API and is capable of creating NSX-T backed external networks as well as port group backed ones.
+New version of this resource uses new VCLOUD API and is capable of creating NSX-T backed external networks as well as port group backed ones.

 -> This resource manages NSX-T **External Networks**, NSX-V **External Networks**, and **NSX-T